mrmodise/senepe/README.md

 ```
 Run ng test to execute all tests.
 Currently all 20 tests should pass
 ```
 Am busy finishing off the unit tests for all components and services.
-So far, these are completed:
+So far, these are "completed":

 - AppComponent
 - LoginComponent
+- AddPhotoComponent

 ### Summary